Are you looking for a nice cafe where you can work from in Singapore? No worries, I’ve got just the list for you.

 - Power Plug: Some seats with power sockets.

 The Book Cafe is yet another permanent fixture in Singapore’s F&B scene.
-I used to live in River Valley for 6 years back in the 2010s, and The Book Cafe was already there.
+I used to live in River Valley for quite awhile back in the 2010s, and The Book Cafe was already there.
 Turns out, they’ve been around long before I moved to the neighborhood – since year 2000.

 What I like about The Book Cafe, other than being super laptop-friendly, is that their food is decent.
 Not gonna lie, it’s pretty expensive, but not overly outrageous in relative to other cafes in the neighborhood.
 You are in River Valley after all.
 They serve all-day breakfast too!